anna071387/Click/README.md

 # Click

+* When I published to git hub some things have not transfered

+![alt text] (./resume_assets/images/Image WIth Orange.jpg)

 * As a hiring person, I want to view the resume in the online browser with the provided url link.

 ## Acceptance Criteria

 * It is done when the after clicking the index.html web browser opens with the correct url link.